 Electricity plans with direct debit discounts

-Here are the five plans on our database that have direct debit discounts in VIC.
+Here are the plans on our database that have direct debit discounts in VIC.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
 See here for further information on the VDO, which in this comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Use our comparison tool for a specific comparison.
-These are products from a referral partner†.
+Some of these products may be from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 When will I get my direct debit discount?